Batteries can be sorted into 3 categories: lithium-ion battery, nickel–metal hydride battery and alkaline battery.

 Lithium-ion batteries are common in consumer electronics.
 They are one of the most popular types of rechargeable battery for portable electronics, with one of the best energy densities, no memory effect, and only a slow loss of charge when not in use.
-Beyond consumer electronics, LIBs are also growing in popularity for military, electric vehicle, and aerospace applications.
+Beyond consumer electronics, LIBs are also growing in popularity for electric vehicle, and aerospace applications.
 Research is yielding a stream of improvements to traditional LIB technology, focusing on energy density, durability, cost, and intrinsic safety.

 Alkaline batteries are a type of primary batteries dependent upon the reaction between zinc and manganese dioxide(Zn/MnO2).
 A rechargeable alkaline battery allows reuse of specially designed cells.